Judge grants unconditional release for John Hinckley Jr.

 It was Friedman who had allowed Hinckley out five years ago, determining that Hinckley's mental condition was "in full and sustained remission" and had been for more than 27 years.
 He had been diagnosed with a psychotic disorder and major depression.

-Upon his release from St. Elizabeth's, Hinckley was required to live with his mother in Williamsburg, Virginia.
+Upon his restricted release from St. Elizabeth's in 2016, Hinckley was required to live with his mother in Williamsburg, Virginia.
 He also was forbidden from having a firearm, contacting Reagan's children, or contacting actress Jodie Foster.
 Hinckley had been obsessed with Foster, and had written in a letter that he intended to assassinate Reagan to impress her.

 The government has also been monitoring his care.